theheraldproject/theheraldproject.github.io/efficacy/paper.md

   - Phardware - Those with hardware that supports the given protocol.
 Bluetooth Low Energy for the Herald Protocol.
 Other protocols have restrictions here.
 E.g. ~35% of Android phones do not support 'Bluetooth advertising' which means they cannot be detected by other phones.
 This is true of many other (non-Herald) bluetooth protocols for contact tracing
   - Psoftware - Any software restrictions artificially made by the protocols design.
 E.g. some common protocols only support the latest phone operating systems, or use cryptographic libraries that are not available on all phones.
 This limits their reach, especially in poorer parts of the world or even in the UK in certain poorer areas
 - Rdetection - Rate of basic detection (one-way) of phones during any given scenario.
 This is separate from Rcontinuity as in practical tests a non detected phone would not appear in the totality of phones in Rcontinuity, and so we include it separately.
-- Rcontinuity - The number of 30 second windows a distance estimation (RSSI reading for Bluetooth) ocurred (one-way).
+- Rcontinuity - The percentage of 30 second windows a distance estimation (RSSI reading for Bluetooth) ocurred (one-way).
 Choice of 30 seconds is described below.
 - Rlongevity - A protocol that gets worse over time must have this reflected.
 This is how the rate of detection varies between the first hour of an at least 8 hour test and the last hour.
 This will ensure people are protected for an entire normal working day without intervening to their phone's contact tracing app
 - Raccuracy - How accurate the distance analogue (E.g. RSSI) reading is at a short period of time at a known distance compared to how its analogue reading is over a long time.
 A measure of estimator accuracy especially relevant to when short periods of close distance (highest risk) occur.
 Does NOT include error rate of converting analogue to distance and performing a risk calculation - this is the same for all formulae, and so is left to other papers to define in Risk Accuracy (See the Turing paper on risk measurement)
 - Rcompleteness RT1 - How well a recorded set of data around the riskiest (nearest) point of a contact event fits actual exposure.
 Think of this logically (not numerically) as the first standard deviation around the mean risk exposure.
 Under the Oxford model the vast majority of risk is accrued at the nearest point of distance, and so this measure is used here.